pilgrimbeart/custopolis/README.md

 Implementation
 ===
-There are two clients: the "laptop" one which shows the big screen and does audio, and the "mobile" one used by players.
+There are three clients:
+  * Projector: big shared screen + audio.
+  * Control: operator console for starting rounds/cohorts and monitoring status.
+  * Mobile: player UI for choosing actions.

 Assets specific to each client are kept in separate directories, to minimise the assets loaded by the mobile client (to avoid local WiFi congestion).
 Each client is a single-page web app.
-There is no server-side code - the "laptop" client is effectively the server, but all clients (laptop and mobile) use Firebase Realtime to communicate.
+There is no server-side code - the "control" client is effectively the server, but all clients (projector, control, mobile) use Firebase Realtime to communicate.
 So essentially it's a "real-time shooter" messaging setup, with common state shared by Firebase.
-The codebase uses Vite + TypeScript with vanilla DOM (no framework) and separate entry points for `/laptop/` and `/mobile/`.
+The codebase uses Vite + TypeScript with vanilla DOM (no framework) and separate entry points for `/projector/`, `/control/`, and `/mobile/`.
 The architecture and code should minimise bandwidth use to keep the experience reliable for large groups on shared or cellular networks.

 The QR code takes the player to the mobile client site, with credentials for the Firebase app.